NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

     </Grid>
     ```

-1. Open the *MainWindow.xaml.cs* file, under the *MainWindow.xaml* node, and insert the following code inside the `MainWindow` class:
+1. Open the *MainWindow.xaml.cs* file under the *MainWindow.xaml* node, and insert the following code inside the `MainWindow` class after the constructor:

     ```csharp
     public class Account